4 of South Australia’s waterfall-worthy national parks

 South Australia’s national parks are peaceful and relaxing places at the best of times and particularly during periods of clouds and rain.

-Here are five parks where you can enjoy the tranquil sights and sounds of waterfalls.
+Here are four parks where you can enjoy the tranquil sights and sounds of waterfalls!

 Just 10 kilometres from the CBD, Morialta offers superb views of its three waterfalls.